Saplonily/SaladimHelper/Documentation.md

 ## English

-> Sorry for my poor English, thanks for correcting the following if possible!
+> Sorry for my poor English, will be thankful for correcting the following!

 ### DirtBounceBlock